-2. Bargaining unit members shall not be disciplined for students' misuse of the internet as long as the policy and procedures have been followed.

-- a.
-Bargaining unit members' use of the internet is appropriate under all of the following circumstances: - (1) Support of the academic program; - (2) Telecommunications; - (3) Association activities; and - (4) Reasonable personal usage to the extent that such use does not violate any express prohibitations of this agreement or district policies and procedures, and does not interfere with the bargaining unit members' assigned duties and responsibilities. - 3.
-The parties recognize that the School District of the City of Royal Oak is the owner of the technology system.
-It thus reserves the right to log on and monitor the technology system, hard drive, and all files on its technology system. - 4.
-The District's annual professional development plan will include training in the technologies relevant to grade level or subject areas. - 5.
-The evaluation process may include technology integration based upon the guidelines stated on page 6 of the Evaluation Handbook.
+- 1. The Royal Oak School District is providing students and employees with access to the school district's computer system, which includes access to the internet.
+The school district expects that, with proper use, this computer system will benefit our students and staff. - 2.
+Bargaining unit members shall not be disciplined for students' misuse of the internet as long as the policy and procedures have been followed. - 3.
+Bargaining unit members' use of the internet is appropriate under all of the following circumstances: - (1) Support of the academic program; - (2) Telecommunications; - (3) Association activities; and - (4) Reasonable personal usage to the extent that such use does not violate any express prohibitions of this agreement or district policies and procedures, and does not interfere with the bargaining unit members' assigned duties and responsibilities. - 4.
+The parties recognize that the Royal Oak School District is the owner of the technology system.
+It thus reserves the right to log on and monitor the technology system, hard drive, and all files on its technology system. - 5.
+The District's annual professional development plan will include training in the technologies relevant to grade level or subject areas.